 Indian officials search BBC offices after Modi documentary

-NEW DELHI (AP) — Officials from India’s Income Tax Department searched the BBC’s offices in New Delhi on Tuesday, weeks after the British broadcaster released a controversial documentary about Prime Minister Narendra Modi, three members of its staff said.
+NEW DELHI (AP) — Officials from India’s Income Tax Department searched the BBC’s offices in New Delhi and Mumbai on Tuesday, weeks after it broadcast a controversial documentary about Prime Minister Narendra Modi, the British broadcaster said.

-The employees asked not to be identified because they were not authorized to speak publicly.
+The BBC said it was cooperating fully.
+“We hope to have this situation resolved as soon as possible,” it said in a statement.

+The investigation is “undemocratic” and “reeks of desperation and shows that the Modi government is scared of criticism,” tweeted K.C.
+Venugopal, general secretary of the opposition Congress party.
+“We condemn these intimidation tactics in the harshest terms.”

+Gaurav Bhatia, a spokesperson for Modi’s governing Bharatiya Janata Party, said the BBC shouldn’t have anything to fear if it follows Indian laws.
+But he added that the history of the BBC is “tainted” and “full of hatred” for India and called the broadcaster corrupt, without offering any specifics.

 Last month, the BBC broadcast a documentary in the U.K. titled “India: The Modi Question” that examined Modi’s role during 2002 anti-Muslim riots in the western state of Gujarat, where he was chief minister at the time.
-More than 1,000 people were killed.
+More than 1,000 people were killed in the violence.

 Modi has denied allegations that authorities under his watch allowed and even encouraged the bloodshed, and the Supreme Court said it found no evidence to prosecute him.
 Last year, the court dismissed a petition filed by a Muslim victim questioning Modi’s exoneration.

-The second portion of the two-part documentary “examines the track record of Narendra Modi’s government following his re-election in 2019,” according to the film’s description on the BBC website.
+The second portion of the two-part documentary examined “the track record of Narendra Modi’s government following his re-election in 2019,” according to the program’s description on the BBC website.

-The Indian government banned the documentary and authorities scrambled to halt screenings and restrict clips of it on social media in a move that critics and political opponents decried as an assault on press freedom.

-The government invoked emergency powers under its information technology laws to block the program.
-Twitter and YouTube complied with government requests and removed many links to the documentary.
+The program prompted an immediate backlash from the government, which invoked emergency powers under its information technology laws to block it.
+Local authorities scrambled to stop screenings organized at a number of Indian universities, and social media platforms including Twitter and YouTube complied with government requests to remove links to the documentary.

-India’s Foreign Ministry at the time called the documentary a “propaganda piece designed to push a particularly discredited narrative” that lacked objectivity.
-Many lawmakers from Modi’s Bharatiya Janata Party criticized the program as an attack on India’s sovereignty.
+Critics and political opponents decried the ban as an assault on press freedom in India.

 The BBC said in a statement at the time that the documentary was “rigorously researched” and involved a wide range of voices and opinions.